Quantum conditional entropies from convex trace functionals: Data-processing inequality

 Combining these observations, we obtain:

-Finally, applying the DPI once more, noting that $\sum_i \mathcal{N}^i_B(\cdot) \otimes \ketbra{i}{i}_{B'}$ defines a quantum channel that records the measurement outcome in a register, we have:
+Finally, applying the DPI once more, noting that $\sum_i \mathcal{N}^i_{B\rightarrow B'}(\cdot) \otimes \ketbra{i}{i}_{B''}$ defines a quantum channel that records the measurement outcome in a register, we have:

-Thus, the desired monotonicity under conditioned operations follows. \end{proof} Next, let us set $f$ equal to the optimized $(Q_{\alpha,z}^\lambda)^{\frac{1}{1 - \lambda(1 - \alpha)}}$.
+Thus, the desired monotonicity under conditioned operations follows. \end{proof} Next, let us show that the optimized $(Q_{\alpha,z}^\lambda)^{\frac{1}{1 - \lambda(1 - \alpha)}}$ satisfies the aforementioned properties.
+Let us set $f$ equal to the optimized $(Q_{\alpha,z}^\lambda)^{\frac{1}{1 - \lambda(1 - \alpha)}}$.
 The positive homogeneity of the function follows directly from its definition.
 It remains to show that the function is additive under direct sums.
 A straightforward computation shows that for positive semidefinite $X_i$ (see Proposition~\ref{classical conditioning} for details):

 Hence, the optimized $(Q_{\alpha,z}^\lambda)^{\frac{1}{1 - \lambda(1 - \alpha)}}$ satisfies the assumptions of the previous lemma.
 Since $H_{\alpha,z}^\lambda$ differs from this expression only by multiplicative constants and a logarithm, Theorem~\ref{DPItheorem} follows for $H_{\alpha,z}^\lambda$ as well.